yochaigal/cairn/resources/monsters/blood-elk.md

 4 HP, 12 STR, 13 DEX, 5 WIL, horns (d8)

 - Born from violence resulting from a greedy or selfish act.
-- Kills its victims for sustenance, but gains no succor.
-It is always hungry.
+- Kill their victims for sustenance, but gains no succor.
+They are always hungry.
 - **Critical Damage**: gores its victims by ripping out their entrails.